How to Prioritize AI Recommendations for Clients (Without the Founder in Every Call)

 At 6 to 8 audits per year, rebuilding the scoring logic from scratch is manageable.
 Tedious, but manageable.
 At 12 to 20 engagements, it becomes the primary capacity constraint.
 The advisor is spending hours on classification and formatting instead of diagnosis and strategy.

-Audity's Opportunity Matrix automatically classifies every opportunity by implementation timeline and expected return, separating Quick Wins from Strategic Bets without manual scoring.
-The classification is grounded in audit evidence (stakeholder quotes, process documentation, system data), not opinion.
+Audity is a white-label AI readiness assessment platform for consulting firms.
+It lets a firm productize its AI diagnostic into a branded, client-ready deliverable, and its Opportunity Matrix automatically classifies every recommendation by implementation timeline and expected return, separating quick wins from strategic bets without manual scoring.
+The classification is grounded in diagnostic evidence (stakeholder quotes, process documentation, system data), not opinion.
+Audity Team extends this so any associate can run the engagement and produce the same prioritized roadmap the founder would.

 But here's what matters: the advisor controls the final placement.